navicore/actorflow.g8/README.md

 # UNDER CONSTRUCTION

 A project generator for creating a working project that includes:
-* a Kafka consumer
+* an Akka Stream with a Kafka consumer source
-* an Actor system
-* an Actor whose state is updated by Kafka traffic
+* an Akka actor whose state is updated by the Akka stream
-* a REST that inspects the actor state
+* an Akka HTTP REST API endpoint that inspects the Akka actor state via cURL or browser

 ## PREREQ